cappuccino/cappuccino.org/source/learn/simple-outlineview.html.markdown

         [theWindow setFullPlatformWindow:NO];
     }

-In the `init` method we are defining the data source using our EmployeeData model.
+In the `init` method we are defining the data source using our Employee model.

     :::objj
     - (id)init